novoalab/nanoRMS/README.md

 ## General description
-* NanoRMS predicts modification stoichiometries by identifying reads that show distinct current intensity distributions and/or trace in the query dataset.
+* NanoRMS predicts modification stoichiometries by classifying reads into modified/unmodified, based on their per-read features (current intensity, dwell time and/or trace).
 * NanoRMS can be run in single mode (1sample) or paired mode (2 samples).
-* NanoRMS allows to run both supervised (e.g. KMEANS) and unsupervised algorithms (e.g. KNN)
+* NanoRMS can run both unsupervised (e.g. KMEANS, Aggregative Clustering, GMM) and supervised machine learning algorithms (e.g. KNN, Random Forest).
+The later will require pairwise samples where one of the conditions is a knockout.
 * NanoRMS can predict stoichiometry from Nanopolish resquiggled reads or from Tombo resquiggled reads.
-The later is the recommended option
+The latter is the recommended option.

 ## Predicting RNA modification stoichiometry using Nanopolish resquiggling (not recommended)